-In respect of SLB and entity certifications, where the SLB or entity Performance Targets span multiple activities within the entity, all those activities will need to be assessed against the appropriate sector criteria and an overall 'pass threshold' reached.
-See the Climate Bonds Standard v4.0 Part D Section 2.3 for more information on this (currently in consultation).
+In respect of SLD and Entity Certifications, where the SLD or entity Performance Targets span multiple activities within the entity, all those activities will need to be assessed against the appropriate sector criteria and an overall 'pass threshold' reached.
+See the Climate Bonds Standard v4.0 Parts D and C respectively for more information on this.